table of content

 1) Keywords

 Keywords are the foundation of driving traffic through search engines.
 While choosing keywords may seem like a matter of common sense, this approach often leads to missed opportunities.
-Many businesses rely on obvious, broad keywords, creating stiff competition.
-However, focusing on specific and strategic keywords can give your business a competitive edge.
+Many businesses rely on obvious, broad keywords — creating stiff competition and diminishing returns.

 Avoid Keyword Stuffing